-Unemployed or low-income individuals don't have to remain in the same financial state forever; they deserve a chance to thrive.
-Sometimes, all that's needed is a little help to get started.
+Unemployed or low-income individuals should not be deprived of the opportunity to start their own business.
+Sometimes, all that's needed is a little financial help.
 However, these individuals likely don't qualify for a standard bank loan.

-Microfinancing is an option for impoverished dreamers looking to start a business and get ahead.
-Here's everything you need to know about the lending service.
+Instead, they can turn to microloans and lenders.
+Microfinancing is an option for impoverished dreamers looking to create a brand and get ahead.

 What is microfinance?